jinnyyang/Chlorella_Symbionts_InteractionModes/README.md

 #### Information about this repository:

  - Original fastq files:
-    - The raw data can be obtained from the Sequence Read Archive at NCBI under BioProject:???.
+    - The raw data can be obtained from the Sequence Read Archive at NCBI under BioProject:PRJNA1266273.
  - R Script:
   - To be continue....